AndreaCossio/devops/vms-setup/README.md

 This guide will demonstrate how to set up a small **cluster** of virtual machines on a local machine using VirtualBox.

-At first, the VMs will be independent of each other, and the plan is to subsequently setup a Kubernetes cluster in order to experiment with it.
+At first, the VMs will be independent of each other, and the plan is to subsequently set up a Kubernetes cluster in order to experiment with it.

 ## VM setup